Enalmada/next-reason-boilerplate/README.md

 # Next.js reason-react apollo production ready boilerplate

+Archived.
+Please refer to https://github.com/Enalmada/nextjs-boilerplate which supports most of the features below in a more modern next version.

 https://next-reason-boilerplate.now.sh/

 This project is an attempt to provide a production ready starting point for your cutting edge project.